athos/sweet-array/README.md

 # sweet-array

-Array manipulation library for Clojure with sweet (type) syntax and less pitfalls
+Array manipulation library for Clojure with sweet (type) syntax and fewer pitfalls

 ## Rationale